mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 In the `--files` option we’re listing the files that Browsersync should monitor.
 It will reload the page when any of these change.
 If we run this script now (`npm run serve`), it will start a local server and we can preview our web page by going to [http://localhost:3000](http://localhost:3000) in the browser.

-Currently we still need to run our “scss” script when we want to compile our Sass, so let’s automate that.
-We need to install an NPM package called _onchange_, to watch for changes to the source files and trigger our “scss” command:
+Currently we still need to run our **scss** script when we want to compile our Sass, so let’s automate that.
+We need to install an NPM package called _onchange_, to watch for changes to the source files:

 ```
 npm install onchange --save-dev
 ```

-And let’s add the script that watches for changes:
+We can write NPM scripts that run other scripts.
+Let’s add the script that watches for changes and triggers our **scss** command to run:

 ```json
 "scripts": {